Nurse Licensure Compact

 The Nurse Licensure Compact has undergone significant revisions which has resulted in new model legislation to supersede the current enacted statute.
 Currently, 25 states have enacted the original NLC legislation; henceforth, states interested in passing NLC legislation will introduce the new version adopted May 4, 2015.

-In 2000, NCBSN launched an initiative to expand the mobility of nurses as part of our nation's health care delivery system.
+In 2000, NCSBN launched an initiative to expand the mobility of nurses as part of our nation's health care delivery system.